-Volatility Risk: The smaller size and lower levels of liquidity in emerging markets, as well as other factors, may result in changes in the prices of Asian securities that are more volatile than those of companies in more developed regions.
+Volatility Risk: The smaller size and lower levels of liquidity in emerging markets, as well as other factors, may result in changes in the prices of emerging market securities that are more volatile than those of companies in more developed regions.
 This volatility can cause the price of the Fund's shares to go up or down dramatically.
-Because of this volatility, this Fund is better suited for long-term investors (typically five years or longer).
+Because of this volatility, this Fund is better suited for long-term investors.
+If the value of the Fund's investments declines, the net asset value of the Fund will decline and investors may lose some or all of the value of their investments.

 Convertible Securities Risk: The Fund may invest in convertible preferred stocks, and convertible bonds and debentures.
 The risks of convertible bonds and debentures include repayment risk and interest rate risk.
-Many Asian convertible securities are not rated by rating agencies.
+Many Asian and emerging market convertible securities are not rated by rating agencies.
 The Fund may invest in convertible debt securities of any maturity and in those that are unrated, or would be below investment grade (referred to as "junk bonds") if rated.
 Therefore, credit risk may be greater for the Fund than for other funds in higher-grade securities.
 These securities are also subject to greater liquidity risk than many other securities.